 A pension credit is not treated as a contribution against the annual allowance for the ex-spouse or ex-civil partner.

 When they receive a pension sharing order, the scheme administrator/trustees have 21 days to:

 - explain why they cannot proceed with the implementation and ask for further details, or

 - where there are charges (and it has previously been specified that they must be paid before the order is implemented) ask for payment to be made first.

-Once they have received all the information required or any requested payment they must implement the order within four months.
+Once they have received all the information required and any requested payment, they must implement the order within four months.
 Note that for Scottish cases the scheme administrator/trustees must receive all information and documents within two months from the date of the extract of the decree or other judicial declaration responsible for the divorce, otherwise the order or agreement will be deemed never to have taken place.
-However, an application can be made to the Court to extend this two month period, even where it has already expired.
+However, an application can be made to the Court to extend this two-month period, even where it has already expired.